Why Don’t We All Become Anarchists?

 Please read once more those two paragraphs from Wikipedia at the beginning of this text now, and tell me if they don’t agree to the tee with the description of the hunter-gatherer’s society.

 Now, you might think that we could have an anarchic society without becoming hunter-gatherers ourselves.
-Could we?
-Don’t hurry to issue conclusions, please read further.
+Or could we?
+Don’t hurry to reach conclusions, please read further.

 Time runs along the horizontal axis, so that -150,000 means: one hundred and fifty thousand years before Christ.
 The number 0 corresponds to the year 1 A.D. or 1 B.C. — it makes no difference — and the “present” is at the rightmost edge.
 Our population is on the vertical axis.
-So we see that the population was nearly zero (coinciding with the horizontal axis) for the best part of our existence as Homo sapiens, started rising a few thousand years B.C. (blue corner, on the right), and shot at unprecedented heights (exponentially) from there on.
+So we see that the population was nearly zero (coinciding with the horizontal axis) for the best part of our existence as Homo sapiens, started rising a few thousand years B.C. (blue corner, on the right), and reached unprecedented heights from there on, growing exponentially.
 What happened and caused this explosion?

-What happened was the gradual passage from the hunter-gather to the farmer mode of subsistence.
+The thing that happened was the gradual passage from the hunter-gather to the farmer mode of subsistence.
 (And when I say “farmer” I include animal husbandry; simply, because there is no single word that includes both farming and animal husbandry, we talk about “farmers”.)
-The transformation was, as I said, gradual; that is, it did not happen that a hunter-gatherer woke up one day and thought “What a beautiful day today!
-Instead of hunting, I think I’m going to plant some seeds!”
-What really happened, most probably, is that in some places of the world that the conditions were suitable — we’ll see what those places were — people (women, most likely) observed that seeds which fell on the ground from the collection process sprouted after some time and yielded more seed.
+The transformation was, as I said, gradual; that is, it did not happen that a hunter-gatherer woke up one day and thought: “What a beautiful day today!
+Instead of hunting, I think I’m gonna plant some seeds!”
+No. What really happened, most probably, is that in some places of the world where the conditions were suitable — we’ll see which those places were — people (women, most likely) observed that seeds which fell on the ground from the collection process sprouted after some time and yielded more seed.
 It must have taken thousands of years for the practice of planting in each family’s “private garden” to be developed and become systematic harvesting of an entire field, to the point that the field yielded enough food to render hunting for the family (and for the tribe in general) unnecessary.
 Of course, hunting did not disappear completely, it merely passed into the backstage.
 The hobby of hunting in our days, which can only damage the fauna of a place, is a vestige of this ancient mode of living of our ancestors.

 Note: By the way, those hunters who claim that their hobby is advantageous to nature, because supposedly they do not let some species grow unchecked at the expense of others, are benighted and deluded.
 Nature always finds the way to reach a balance point through the method of natural selection, which has worked wonders for 3.5 billion years before hunting rifles appeared on earth.
-When a species multiplies, this happens because its environment allows it; now, if such multiplication conflicts with human interests, this is a problem created by people, through their own unchecked multiplication.
-But let us not be fooled by the hunters’ moronic argument that they supposedly offer a good service to nature.
+When a species multiplies, this happens because its environment allows it; now, if such multiplication conflicts with human interests, this is a problem created by us humans through our unchecked multiplication.
+But let us not be fooled by the hunters’ idiotic argument that they supposedly offer a good service to nature (instead of serving their own interests).

 In general, we see that farming developed where there was the infrastructure of plants and animals.
 For reasons that will be explained immediately, farming gave a boost to the development of civilizations, which in turn spread and subdued all those other people who had “lagged behind” in development (American Indians, Africans, Australian aborigines, etc.).
 So it wasn’t “the intelligence of the white race” that led to the development of technology, as some believe, but the fortuitous coexistence of features of fauna and flora at some places.
-(To this date, no causal connection between intelligence and skin color has been scientifically discovered.)
+(No causal connection between intelligence and skin color has ever been scientifically discovered.)
 All the above, and much more and interesting observations are explained in J. Diamond’s seminal work, “Guns, Germs, and Steel”, a 1996 publication, for which Diamond received the Pulitzer prize.
 To this date, nobody has managed to counter Diamond’s arguments, which, after all, are based on fundamental observations of the natural world.
-Let us note in passing that Diamond’s theory answers only the general question, “Why did Europeans develop so much technologically and eventually conquered and dominated all other peoples?”.
-But it does not answer the more specific question, “Why, among the Europeans, did the ancient Greeks develop their civilization to unprecedented levels, to the point that many of their achievements of the classic times in arts and philosophy remained unsurpassed to this date?”.
-Diamond’s theory is neutral to this question, which might be of special importance to some of us.
+Let us note in passing that Diamond’s theory answers only the general question, “Why did Europeans develop so much technologically and eventually conquered and dominated all other peoples?”
+But it does not answer the more specific question, “Why, among the Europeans, did the ancient Greeks develop their civilization to unprecedented levels, to the point that many of their achievements of the classic times in arts and philosophy remain unsurpassed to this date?”
+Diamond’s theory is moot on this question, which might be of special importance to some of us.

 Now the succession of events should be obvious.
 The surplus of food, initially, created classes of people who had the privilege of eating for thinking, or “selling air”, as I said before.
-Some among those thinking people found ways to extract metals like iron from the rocks of the earth (from which only particular soft metals, like gold, silver, and copper were known before, because they can be found in pure state, unlike iron, which is found only in compounds).
+Some among those thinking people found ways to extract metals like iron from the rocks of the earth (from which only a few soft metals, like gold, silver, and copper were extracted before, because they can be found in pure state, unlike iron, which is found only in compounds).
 The construction of machines became possible with the use of such metals, which were giving much greater power than before.
-(But the design of machines required thought — remember Archimedes who was killed while thinking.)
-The power of machines and thought made possible the development of technology, from the products of which our lives depend entirely today.
+And note that the design of machines required thought — remember Archimedes who was killed while thinking.
+The power of machines and thought made the development of technology possible, from the products of which our lives depend entirely today.

-This last phrase is the most important one in all this introduction, so allow me to repeat it: our lives today depend entirely from the products of technology.
+This last phrase is the most important one in all this introduction, so allow me to repeat it, please: our lives today depend entirely on the products of technology.
 Now let’s see:

 Fine, we dismantle the police.
 Let’s see what the consequences of this are.

 Police is the “right hand” of the state with which the laws are implemented.
-Laws cannot be implemented without policemen because, for example, it is not enough to have a trial and a judge to decide a sentence; someone must be in a position to force those who were convicted to abide by the sentence.
+Laws cannot be implemented without policemen because, for example, it is not enough to have a trial and a judge who determines a sentence; someone must be in a position to force those who were convicted to abide by the sentence.
 Policemen do that.
 Since we dismantled the police, it’s unnecessary to conduct trials, because everybody will be in a position to ignore the judge’s decision, or, quite simply, not appear in court at all.
-Therefore, the judges, prosecutors, attorneys, and all those that work in the judicial system are unnecessary and superfluous.
+Therefore, judges, prosecutors, attorneys, and all those who work in the judicial system have been rendered unnecessary and superfluous.
 Very well, we got rid of all those air-sellers!
-So we delivered a deadly blow to the executive authority of the state (no more cops!), and we’ve gotten rid of the judicial authority entirely.
+So we delivered a deadly blow to the executive authority of the state (no more cops!), and we’ve gotten rid of the judicial authority in its entirety.
 Hooray!
-We go on, to see some further consequences, right?
+Now let’s go on to find out some further consequences, if you don’t mind.

-Suppose that a muscular guy who prefers to settle his business with the power of his body forms a small gang with a few other muscular guys, and one day they come to your house.
-They break down the door, come inside, smash and turn everything to smithereens, grab whatever they encounter and fits in the sacks they brought with them, and just so that they don’t leave you with any doubt about their intentions, before going away they also rape all the female members of your family; perhaps also some male one, who happened to get in their way.
+Suppose that a muscular guy who prefers to settle his business with his physical power forms a small gang with a few other muscular guys, and one day they come to your house.
+They break down the door, storm in, smash and turn everything to smithereens, grab whatever they encounter and fits in the sacks they brought with them, and just so that they don’t leave you with any doubt about their intentions, they also rape all the female members of your family before leaving; perhaps they do that also to some hapless male who happened to get in their way.

 Pardon me, what did you say?
 That the above is not included in the menu of anarchy?
 Why?
-Because it says, “Anarchism [...] promotes self-management and focuses on the personal responsibility that individuals have for the effect of their actions toward themselves and toward the society of which they are members”?
+Because we read, “Anarchism [...] promotes self-management and focuses on the personal responsibility that individuals have for the effect of their actions toward themselves and toward the society of which they are members”?

 But, excuse me, it’s not you who decides what the muscular guy with his muscular cohorts will do.
 He decides.
-Just as in a chess game, it is the opponent who gets to decide his moves, you don’t dictate to your opponent what moves to make!
-On the contrary: when you play chess you play assuming the movement of the opponent that is worst for you.
-Otherwise you don’t play real chess but some variant for toddlers.
+Likewise, in a chess game it is the opponent who gets to decide his moves; you don’t dictate to your opponent what moves to make!
+On the contrary: when you play chess you play assuming that your opponent will make the move that’s worst for you.
+Otherwise you don’t play real chess but some game for toddlers.
 And don’t tell me that in an anarchic society there will not be conflicts, because I will ask you which planet did you come from, anyway.
-Not only conflicts will exist, but they will be of the worst kind, much worse than what I described above.
-Without executive authority mafia will emerge, which will impose its own laws at gunpoint.
-Think of Russia after the dissolution of the Soviet Union, think of Sicily since centuries ago to the present, think of Chicago in the beginning of the 20th century, and you’ll probably start suspecting what kind of society without executive and judicial authority we’re talking about.
-And for those who didn’t get it yet (because even for the most obvious thoughts there are always thought-proof skulls that resist them), mafia means “might makes right”, it means the imposition of unwritten and cruel laws, the violation of which is usually punished by death, and all those things that directly contradict with the notion of anarchy.
+Not only will conflicts exist, but they will even be of the worst kind, much worse than what I described above.
+Without executive authority, mafia will emerge, which will impose its own laws at gunpoint.
+Think of Russia after the dissolution of the Soviet Union, think of Sicily since centuries ago to the present, think of Chicago at the beginning of the 20th century, and you’ll probably start suspecting what kind of society without executive and judicial authority we’re talking about.
+And for those who didn’t get it yet (because even for the most obvious thoughts there are always thought-proof skulls that resist them), mafia means “might makes right”, it means the imposition of unwritten and cruel laws, the violation of which is usually punished by death, and all those things that directly contradict the notion of anarchy.

 Perhaps you think we might manage to form some small groups for our own self defense, as some have proposed, without allowing governmental (state-wise) security units to form.
 Well, this means simply that we organize and train our own, small, personal army, to defend ourselves against the neighboring small, personal army (the muscular guy’s), which, in the end, might prove stronger than ours and beat us.
 Just like in the ancient times.
 The right of the most powerful person will prevail.